Dust extraction in the pharmaceutical industry

 • The fine dusts also pose the greatest risk to the worker’s health, with harmful particles being retained in the lungs.

-application-specific dust extraction solutions
+Application-specific dust extraction solutions

 As there is a wide variety in pharmaceutical manufacturing and packaging processes, a dust extraction system has to be tailored to the customer´s needs to provide the required safety and filtration efficiency.
 Especially on processes in the pharma industry, dust extraction solutions have to withstand higher Pmax and Kst values on dusts, as well as a greater number of applications involving hybrid dust and gas mixtures.
 What you should take into consideration when determining dust extraction for your application: